KittiKovacs/Quahog_Bulletin-MS3/README.md

 ### Wireframes

-There are some differences between the wireframes I created initially and the completed project, because sometimes I found a better way to execute the initial ideas during development.
+There are some differences between the wireframes I initially crated and the completed project, because sometimes I found a better way to execute my ideas during development.

 **Homepage**